-On October 16, 2019, Jon Perry argued before the Pennsylvania Supreme Court representing the family of Lisa Maas, a woman who was attacked and killed by a UPMC psychiatric patient.
+On October 16, 2019, Jon Perry argued before the Pennsylvania Supreme Court on behalf of the family of Lisa Maas, a woman who was attacked and killed by a UPMC psychiatric patient.
 Laura Maas, mother of the victim, consulted Rosen & Perry following this horrible tragedy.
-Pennsylvania law has long provided near blanket immunity to mental health […]
+Pennsylvania law has long provided near blanket immunity to […]

 Researchers from Johns Hopkins University School of Medicine found that deaths from medical errors are likely responsible for more than 250,000 deaths annually.
 Shockingly, that makes medical errors the third leading cause of non-violent deaths in the U.S. Dr. Martin Makary, lead author of the study and professor of Surgery and Health Policy […]

-On behalf of Jon Perry of Rosen & Perry, P.C. posted in Medical Malpractice Articles on Thursday, January 17, 2019.
 A vast majority of plastic surgeries leave patients completely satisfied with the results.
 However, some procedures can leave clients feeling that the results were not even close to what was promised and expected.
-Despite the fact that this is often […]
+Although this is often elective surgery, plastic surgeons can still be held accountable for their actions and mistakes.
+Doctor Malpractice Doctors have a professional […]

 Patients who count on their medical team to provide them with optimal care might balk at the idea that they could receive substandard care.
 Medical negligence and malpractice are serious issues in this country that are often overlooked.
 This is due, at least in part, to the fact that some people view doctors as infallible. […]